ThomasJon196/OOKA/Component_Implementation/documentation/docs.md

 ![](class-diagram.svg)

-## Missing
+## Open questions

-- [ ] Asked for clarification?
-- Caching is not implemented as an external component.
+- Caching is not implemented as an external component yet.
 Instead inside the component itself.
+    -> Cache just has to be plugable from proxy.
+Than its considered as a seperate component!
 - Dont know yet how to access the .jar-files interfaces.
 (Currently just printing the available interfaces via main-method.)
+    -> All public classes are currently available from outside and can be accessed.
 - The port/interface is an internal part of the component.
 Not sure if this is the desired solution.
+- When to use maven-shade vs assembly?
+- Lassen sich alle public classes/interfaces als externe Schnittstelle darstellen?

 ## Resources